data-exp-lab/napari-ytschema/README.md

 ### temporary usage instructions:

-This plugin currently relies on an WIP PR to the analysis_schema repo: https://github.com/data-exp-lab/analysis_schema/pull/5 which adds a convenience class that to easily return a 3D ndarray sampling of a dataset.
+This plugin currently relies on an WIP PR to the analysis_schema repo: https://github.com/data-exp-lab/analysis_schema/pull/5 which adds a convenience class to easily return a 3D ndarray sampling of a dataset.

 here's a sample of a json that can be loaded into napari with this plugin: